 To view examples of discipline-specific projects online, please visit Digital Commons @ RISD or search the Fleet Library at RISD’s graduate thesis index.
 You may also view highlights from recent thesis projects in the Book of Thesis Books.

 Electronic submission of final thesis

 Making your master’s thesis available to the RISD community and future grad students, and to artists, designers, scholars and employers worldwide is an important and valuable part of higher education.
 However, you may not want to have your thesis available online for reasons of publishing agreements, patents or other intellectual property issues.
-You may review the digital thesis license agreement here.
+Review the digital thesis license agreement for more information.

 Feel free to email Marc Calhoun (email@example.com) with specific questions.

 You will submit a PDF copy to your respective departmental GPD, or advisors (who will forward onto the Library).